-One tank trips Florida residents and tourists can enjoy are the best way to see the Old Florida that still remains on the back roads.
+One tank trips Florida residents and tourists can afford and enjoy are the best way to see the Old Florida that still remains on the back roads.

 It's also a good way to protect yourself against the rising cost of gas.
 You can plan Florida day trips that can be handled on one tank of gas.